blue-triangle-tech/sea-sp-community-edition/README.md

 # = Is there a tutorial? =
 A walk though of this plugin can be found [here](https://youtu.be/XdJNh6LEKJw)

+# = How does the plugin collect CSP violations? =
+the plugin installs a small javascript in the head of your site that defines a variable named _BTT_CSP_FREE_ERROR the violations are then collected in this variable made into a json string and send to the back end of the plugin via ajax using a nonce.
+These errors are then parsed for the domains and the directives they have violated.
+This data is then stored as a php object in a plugin option.
+This data never leaves your site.

 ## == Screenshots ==

-1. SeaSP Dashboard contains blogs and webinars to keep up to date with teh latest Blue Triangle CSP news and updates
-2. General settings page is where you preview and activate a blocking CSP
-3. Current Violations page is where you review all the domains that have violated your CSP to add them to the policy for the given directive
+1. Current Violations page is where you review all the domains that have violated your CSP to add them to the policy for the given directive
-4. Directive Settings page is where you set source settings for each directive of your policy
+2. Directive Settings page is where you set source settings for each directive of your policy

 ## == Changelog ==